 Spouse or Common-Law Partner Sponsorships

-A spousal open work permit gives sponsored individuals the ability to work in Canada while their sponsorship application is being processed.
-Since Canada recognizes common-law partnerships, you may be eligible to apply for spousal sponsorship if you and your partner are not married but have been living together for a period of at least one year.
+Sponsoring your spouse or common-law partner for Canadian PR, whether they are living in Canada with a valid, temporary visa, or residing abroad will allow you an accelerated 12-month processing period.
+Applicants living in Canada may qualify for an open work permit.
+A spousal open work permit gives the applicant the ability to work in Canada while their application is being processed.
+Since Canada recognizes common-law partnerships, you may be eligible to apply for spousal sponsorship if you and your partner are not married but have been living together for at least one year.

 Child or Other Dependent Sponsorship

-If you are immigrating to Canada, you can choose to include your children as accompanying dependents on your application for permanent residence.
-However, if you choose not to include them, or are otherwise unable to do so, they may still be able to join you in Canada later.
-Canada’s child sponsorship program allows Canadian citizens and permanent residents to sponsor their biological or adopted children under the age of 22 for permanent residence, as long as they are unmarried and have no children of their own.
+You can choose to include your children as accompanying dependents on your application for PR.
+If you choose not to include them or are unable to include them, they may be able to join you in Canada later.
+Canada’s child sponsorship program allows Canadian citizens and PRs to sponsor their biological or adopted children under the age of 22 for PR, as long as they are unmarried and have no children of their own.

 Parent or Grandparent Sponsorship

-Canada’s commitment to family reunification extends to parents and grandparents of Canadian citizens and permanent residents through the parent and grandparent sponsorship program.
-In order to sponsor a parent or grandparent, citizens and permanent residents will be required to demonstrate that they can financially support their family by meeting the Minimum Necessary Income (MNI) for the size of their family unit.
-They must also agree to financially support their sponsored family members, if needed.
+To sponsor a parent or grandparent, citizens and PRs need to demonstrate that they can financially support their family by meeting the Minimum Necessary Income (MNI) for the size of their family unit.
+They must also agree to financially support their sponsored family members if needed.
 Sponsors who are unable to permanently support their parent or grandparent may be eligible for a Super Visa, a long-term, multiple-entry visa for parents and grandparents of Canadian citizens and permanent residents.